Alexa is coming to the Amazon app on Android, starting this week

 Plus, given that Amazon’s app already had voice capabilities for things like checking on orders or finding products, it makes sense to simply augment those existing commands by integrating Alexa’s more powerful assistant.

-As with the Alexa that ships on Echo speakers and other gadgets, the in-app version of Alexa can perform a similar set of functions, including being able to answer basic factual questions about people, places, dates, music, sports and more, or give you an update on your daily news through the Flash Briefing feature, and more.
+As with the Alexa that ships on Echo speakers and other gadgets, the in-app version of Alexa can perform a similar set of functions, including answering basic factual questions about people, places, dates, music, sports and more, or give you an update on your daily news through the Flash Briefing feature, and more.

 Alexa can also dole out information on weather and traffic conditions, or even play music for you while you shop within the Amazon app.

-The in-app Alexa lets you control smart home devices (to an extent), too, or use other Alexa skills that let you do things like play a game, order an Uber, place your Starbucks pick-up order, and more.
+The in-app Alexa also lets you control smart home devices (to an extent), or use other Alexa skills that let you do things like play a game, order an Uber, place your Starbucks pick-up order, and more.

 Above: Alexa in the iOS Amazon app